pawelpiotrowski/blokecms/README.md

 `pm2 start npm --name "blokeCmsStage" -- run "start"` Since this may take a while you can check logs when build is finished and app is running:
 `pm2 logs`
-After first start you can start using update script `node /opt/bitnami/projects/blokecms/scripts/update.js`
+You can now start using update script
+`node /opt/bitnami/projects/blokecms/scripts/update.js`